Kofen/PoE_Ethernet_GPIB_Adapter/README.md

 There are 3 parts:

 - the **LED**.
-It indicates different states: blue for waiting for DHCP, red for error in network or DHCP, green flashing for idle, green/blue flashing for busy
+It indicates different states: blue for waiting for DHCP, red for error in network or DHCP, green flashing for idle, green/blue flashing for busy.
-- the **Web Server** (on port 80): it shows some help texts and the number of connected clients.
-It is not (yet) interactive.
+- the **Web Server** (on port 80): it shows some help texts, the number of connected clients, and allows interaction with any of the connected instruments.
+The latter functionality is however only available with the VXI-11 service, as Prologix does not leave enough ROM space available.
 - the **serial console** (via USB): This console shows startup information, ports used, and has a small menu.

 ### The serial menu